 Spain

-No transposition activity reported.
+No transposition activity reported, but there is an indication that draft legislation is in process.
 Existing legislation was passed in 2021, and requires companies with more than 50 employees to conduct regular remuneration audits (this is voluntary for smaller employees).
 Companies of all sizes must keep a remuneration register of aggregated and disaggregated pay data for all employees.
 Employees can access the register through a workers’ representative or union member.

 Sweden